soundsrc/git-lfs-fcgi/README.md

 This is an implementation of a FastCGI GIT LFS server using the v1 batch API.

-This server is designed to be used when you already are serving Git over HTTP with an existing webserver and you want to add LFS support.
+This server is designed to be used when Git repositories are already hosted over HTTP using an existing webserver and you want to add LFS support.
 It is a FastCGI binary that should interface with most webservers after a bit of configuration.

 # TODO

-* Support permissions on Git LFS locks
 * Test suite

+# Bugs

+This server does not read information about the git repositories that it serves.
+Therefore it is very permissive with file locking.
+There is no permission enforcements on who or what files can be locked and files that don't exists can be locked as well.

 ## Building from source